Accounting Industry Trends

 The post-pandemic business world is full of opportunities for savvy small business owners.
 A dramatic shift to online environments means that services and techniques formerly available only to large corporations are now readily available to small businesses.

 Opportunities in cloud-based technology

-Small Business Britain released a study of current business challenges and opportunities for small businesses, titled ‘How To Recover.’
-They point out opportunities to upgrade to innovative technologies, especially cloud-based technologies.
+Small Business Britain released a study of small business challenges and opportunities titled ‘How To Recover.’
+(1) They highlight opportunities to upgrade to innovative technologies, especially cloud-based ones.

 Cloud-based applications for accounting and other small business needs allow small business owners to compete more effectively with large companies.